Dolibarr/dolibarr-docker/README.md

             - "80:80"
         links:
             - mariadb
+        volumes:
+            - dolibarr_data:/var/www/documents
+            - dolibarr_custom:/var/www/html/custom

+volumes:
+    mariadb_data:
+        driver: local # Define the driver and options under the volume name
+        driver_opts:
+            type: none
+            device: /home/mariadb_data
+            o: bind
+    dolibarr_data:
+        driver: local # Define the driver and options under the volume name
+        driver_opts:
+            type: none
+            device: /home/dolibarr_data
+            o: bind
+    dolibarr_custom:
+        driver: local # Define the driver and options under the volume name
+        driver_opts:
+            type: none
+            device: /home/dolibarr_custom
+            o: bind
 ```

 Then build and run all services (-d is to run in background)
 `sudo docker-compose up -d`

-You can check the web and the mariadb containers are up with
+You can check the web and the mariadb containers are up and see logs with
 `sudo docker-compose ps`
+`sudo docker-compose logs`

-Now, go to http://0.0.0.0 to access to the new Dolibarr installation, first admin login is admin/admin.
+Once the log shows that the start is complete, go to http://0.0.0.0 to access to the new Dolibarr installation, first admin login is admin/admin.

 Note: If the host port 80 is already used, you can replace "80:80" with "xx:80" where xx a free port on the host.
 You will be
 able to access the Dolibarr using the URL http://0.0.0.0:xx